I Can't Stop Fantasising About My Therapist

 Advertisement

-Almost 40 years on, and with two books on erotic transference under his belt, he now welcomes clients discussing these themes, but he’s acutely aware that not all therapists are confident in this area.
+Almost 40 years on, and with two books on erotic transference under his belt, he’d now welcome clients discussing these themes, but he’s acutely aware that not all therapists are confident in this area.
 And it’s important to note that some types of therapy don’t see it as an important focus.
-If you’re doing cognitive behavioral therapy (CBT), which focuses more on how thoughts and beliefs affect your feelings and behavior, you’re unlikely to delve into the topic.
+If you’re having cognitive behavioural therapy (CBT), which focuses more on how thoughts and beliefs affect your feelings and behaviour, you’re unlikely to delve into the topic.
 Or, as Stevens says, if you’re there to talk about something like a workplace issue, it may not feel necessary.

 Unfortunately, a small minority of therapists may even respond in damaging ways.
 For Stevens, although discussing erotic transference can be illuminating for the client, it can cause harm if it’s not handled well by the therapist.
 Red flags to look out for would be a shaming response, or if they tell you they reciprocate the feelings and try to instigate a change in the relationship.
 With the inherent power imbalance present, this would destroy the therapy and be highly unethical on the therapist’s part.